APB9785/APB9785.github.io/blogs/testing_contexts_with_phx_gen_auth.md

 ```
 Or maybe the `author_id` field is missing altogether.

-Either way, we need to update our tests to first create a user account, and then when `comment_fixture` is called, it should use the id of the account when creating the Comment.
+Either way, we need to update our tests to first create a user account, and then when `comment_fixture` is called, it should use the id of the user when creating the Comment.

 To create a user account, there should be a function in `test/support/fixtures/accounts_fixtures.ex` called `user_fixture/1`.